Why the Shoe Industry Has Been Funding Breast Cancer Research for 24 Years

 “The mantra from the founding fathers is, we simply are not going to stop until we find a cure — until breast cancer is eradicated,” said Ron Fromm, CEO of the FFANY organization.
 “If you look at what this research has accomplished, the improving survival rates, it’s incredible.”

-The FFANY Shoes on Sale festivities kick off on Tuesday, Oct.
+The FFANY Shoes on Sale festivities kick off on Oct.
 10, with a special gala at the Ziegfeld Ballroom in New York.
 And on Oct.
-12, QVC will air its live, three-hour broadcast, offering shoes at up to 80 percent off the suggested retail price.
+12, QVC will air its live three-hour broadcast, offering shoes at up to 80 percent off the suggested retail price.

 This year, QVC’s broadcast will have more styles in different colors and sizes than in years past.
 Items from 80 brands will be for sale, with a total of 140 styles.
 Twelve new brands will debut this year, including Rocky Boots, Kendall & Kylie, Bionica, Teva, Eric Javits, 1.State and Rockport.

-Additionally, Caleres, Camuto Group, Marc Fisher and Nine West Holdings are once again showing their incredible generosity by serving as Pink Benefactors, donating more than $500,000 worth of product.
+Additionally, Caleres, Camuto Group, Marc Fisher and Nine West Holdings are once again showing their incredible generosity by serving as Pink Benefactors, donating more than $500,000 worth of product each.
 Many of the shoes are available now on QVC.com.

 Executives from the four companies shared their thoughts on why this cause remains so crucial: